 According to Ofsted, the fundamental British values are:

 At Chiddingstone Church of England School, we teach these values across the whole curriculum, during Acts of Worship and throughout the school day.
-As a Church of England School, we believe that modelling this through our 15 Church School Values is key - tolerance and respect permeate through our school culture.
+As a Church of England School, we believe that modelling this through our Church School Values is key - tolerance, respect and celebration of diversity permeate through our school culture.